gitthangbaby/opnsense/README.md

 > [!TIP]
 > Use AdGuard + dnsmasq for much better functionality and LAN resolution including single word hostnames for CONVENIENCE and Android compatibility

-Adguard GUI: All list you can imagine
+Adguard GUI: All lists you can imagine

 https://github.com/hagezi/dns-blocklists/ - big pool of DNS blocklists, see sources.md to extract the links